 If religion is not simply a private concern, but a potential basis for public policy and a national culture, does this mean that religious ideas can be subject to the same kind of robust public debate normally given to ideas about race, gender, and the economy?
 Or is there something special about religious ideas that invites a suspension of critical discussion?
 These essays, collected here for the first time, demonstrate that the critical discussion of religious ideas has been central to the process by which Protestantism has been liberalized throughout the history of the United States, and shed light on the complex relationship between religion and politics in contemporary American life.

 After Cloven Tongues of Fire brings together in one volume David Hollinger's most influential writings on ecumenical Protestantism.
-The book features an informative preface as well as concise introductions to each essay.
+The book features an informative general introduction as well as concise introductions to each essay.

 David A. Hollinger is the Preston Hotchkis Professor of History at the University of California, Berkeley, and a former president of the Organization of American Historians.
 His books include Science, Jews, and Secular Culture: Studies in Mid-Twentieth-Century American Intellectual History (Princeton) and Postethnic America: Beyond Multiculturalism.